-We’ll depart at around 7:30 am from Cusco.
-As the journey begins, we head towards the city of Puno, travelling on a blacktop road through the lush Vilcanota Valley.
-We’ll leave the paved road after 2 hours and 15 minutes and continue onto a dirt road, stopping at the colorful village of Checacupe.
+travelling on a blacktop road through the lush Vilcanota Valley.
+We’ll leave the paved road after 2 hours and 15 minutes and continue onto a gauge road, stopping at the colorful village of Checacupe.
 After a visit to the Colonial Church of the Immaculate Conception, we´ll start our climb out of the Pitumarka Valley.

-We’ll arrive at Pitumarka town for a brief rest: we can buy some basic refreshments here before continuing on to the village at Hanchi Pacha.
+We’ll arrive at Pitumarka town for a brief rest.
+Here we can buy some basic refreshments before continuing on to the village at Hanchi Pacha.
 From here it’s one hour of travel through some beautifully scenic valleys and canyons to reach the village known as Hanchi Pacha.
 Sensing our approach, llamas and alpacas will momentarily interrupt their grazing to observe us with wide-eyed stares.
-There are some unusual rock formations on this section of the road, and we will pause to allow time for scenic photos!
+There are some unusual rock formations on this section of the road, and we will have time for scenic photos.

 We should arrive at the village of Hanchi Pacha after a total of 4 hours of travel from Cusco.
 Here we will refuel with an open-air picnic lunch, after which we will meet the local horseman who will accompany us on our Rainbow Mountain Peru trek.

-Along the route, we might chance upon one or more of the local weavers practicing her craft while keeping watch over her flocks.
+Along the route, we might chance upon one or more of the local weavers practicing their craft while keeping watch over her flocks.
 This region, Quisipicanchis, has a time-honored, rich textile tradition.
-After lunch, we’ll hike for approximately 2-2.5 hours, climbing steadily until we reach the village of K’airahuiri Bajo (4550m/14925ft).
+After lunch, we’ll hike for approximately for 2 hours, climbing steadily until we reach the village of K’airahuiri Bajo (4 550 m.a.s.l/14 925ft).
 Here, we’ll enjoy spectacular views of the magnificent valley and its surrounding mountains.

-From here, we will continue another 40 minutes to our campsite, and to the control point in K’airahuiri Alto (4700m/15420ft), with views across the verdant valley.
+From here, we will continue another 40 minutes to our campsite, and to the control point in K’airahuiri Alto (4 700 m.a.s.l./15 420ft), with views across the verdant valley.
 Along with the previous recommendation of three days of acclimatization, we strongly suggest you bring lots of warm clothes and a -15 degree Celsius sleeping bag to ward off the low temperatures you will be experiencing.

 Overnight: K’airahuiri Alto (camping)

-After some time to rest and take photos and the chance to observe a spectacular sunrise, we’ll head on to Pucacocha Lake over two passes – the 4900-meter ‘Menos Ponco’ and the 5100-meter ‘Chillca’ (altitudes are approximate).
+After some time to rest and take photos and the chance to observe a spectacular sunrise, we’ll head on to Pucacocha Lake over two passes – the “Menos Ponco”(4 900 m.a.s.l/16 076ft) and the “Chillca”(5 100 m.a.s.l./ 16 732ft).
 It should take between 4 and 5 hours to get to our campsite and prepare to rest for the evening.

-This is a stunning morning’s walk as we hike with the great Ausangate Mountain on our left hand side; we’ll pass clear glacial lakes, and, if we are lucky, herds of local alpacas and llamas.
-First up is Apacheta Pass, at 4,600 meters.
-From here we ascend to the Palomani Pass (5,200 meters/ 17 056 feet): we have now attained the highest point of the trek.
+This is a stunning morning’s walk as we hike with the Ausangate Mountain on our left hand side; we’ll pass clear glacial lakes, and, if we are lucky, herds of local alpacas and llamas.
+First up is Apacheta Pass at 4 600 m.a.s.l/15 091ft.
+From here we ascend to the Palomani Pass (5 200 m.a.s.l./ 17 056 ft).
+We have now attained the highest point of the trek.
 As we cross the pass, we will be confronted with spectacular views of the southeast mountain range, including the peaks of Mariposa and Caracol.
 From the pass we follow the trail into the valley, where we’ll rest and have lunch.
 During the afternoon we can enjoy views of the snow-capped Tres Picos and Puca Punta.
 We will continue through the broad green valley of Pampa Jutunpata and up the Rio Q’ampa Valley, where we will spend Night 3 of our trek.

-After passing through the small community of Q’ampa, we will head northwest to the last pass of this hike, the Q’ampa pass (5000 meters/ 16400 feet).
-We will see several different colored lakes and lunch beside beautiful blue-green Lake Q’omercocha (15,429 ft / 4704 m)
+After passing through the small community of Q’ampa, we will head northwest to the last pass of this hike, the Q’ampa pass (5 000 m.a.s.l./ 16 400 ft).
+We will see several different colored lakes and lunch beside beautiful blue-green Lake Q’omercocha (15 429ft/ 4 704 m.a.s.l.)

 We will then hike for several hours before arriving at the small village of Pacchanta.
-(13,152 ft / 4010 m) This was traditionally a small high-altitude herding village like many others in the region.
+(13 152ft/ 4 010 m.a.s.l.)
+This was traditionally a small high-altitude herding village like many others in the region.
 However, with the arrival of tourism, the village has adapted its activities to include demonstrations of their style of living and creation of weavings for visitors.

-We can soak in the hot springs for a couple of hours, and even down a well-deserved beer!
-This is certainly an AMAZING photo opportunity with Apu Ausangate as a backdrop!
+We can take a shower in the hot springs for a couple of hours, and even down a well-deserved beer.
+This is certainly an amazing photo opportunity with Apu Ausangate as a backdrop.
 We will set up camp near Pacchanta and you will have the afternoon free to explore this intriguing Andean village.
 (You have the option of staying in a basic hostal, rather than camping, for this night)

-It’s a 3-hour trek back to Tinqui, where we will have time to explore this traditional Andean village before taking our private car back to Cusco, arriving at about 18.00.
+It’s a 3 hour trek back to Tinqui, where we will have time to explore this traditional Andean village before taking our private car back to Cusco, arriving at about 06:00 p.m.
 The construction of the Trans- Oceanic highway has completely changed this drive from a bumpy dirty road to a smooth continental highway that takes about 3 hours.
-The scenic drive winds up and over a pass for a last glimpse of imposing Ausangate Mountain, where you just spent 5 days trekking on one of the most fantastic of all Peru treks!
-Even more intriguing is the fact that you will be one of the few people in the world who has accomplished the combined Vincunca Rainbow Mountain trek with the Ausangate circuit trek!
+The scenic drive winds up and over a pass for a last glimpse of imposing Ausangate Mountain, where you just spent 5 days trekking on one of the most fantastic of all Peru treks.
+Even more intriguing is the fact that you will be one of the few people in the world who has accomplished the combined Vincunca Rainbow Mountain trek with the Ausangate trek circuit.

 - The times cited in this itinerary are approximate.
 Walking times depend on the group and the guide can change lunch spots and campsites, depending on the progress of the group.
 Each guide has their own preferred route and it might not correspond exactly to the route described here.